-If you’re studying in Cambridge, you might find our area guide and videos helpful when house-hunting.
+We have a range of videos for you, including a presentation on how to house hunt and a guide to living in rented accommodation.
+If you're studying in Cambridge, you might find our area guide and videos helpful when house-hunting.
 They’ll introduce you to the different neighbourhoods in and around the city, so you can decide where to start your search.

 Our accommodation website, Studentpad, lets you search for houses, flats and rooms in Cambridge, Chelmsford and Peterborough.
 (You’ll need a password from your local Residential Service before you can use it.)
 We also have lists of letting agencies in Cambridge and Chelmsford.

 It can be easier to find a whole house to rent than a single room, so if you’re looking for potential housemates, check out our message board.

 We've received reports of students being scammed with bogus tenancy agreements.
 The company poses as a student accommodation landlord and asks for money up front - before they've met students or shown them any rooms.

 Do not send money transfers or Western Union transfers as they are not secure.
 Seek advice from our Residential Service if you're unsure.
 Local Trading Standards officers are working with the police to investigate but in the meantime, we urge you to be vigilant.

 To report a scam contact the Citizens Advice Consumer helpline on 03454 040506 and Action Fraud on 0300 123 2040.